vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/The Weight of Our Hearts.md

 - Lionel Tree, Hospital Cook
 After the hospital scene is done or about to wrap up, allow some downtime.
 If Isabel sees Danny, she MAY OR MAY NOT FREEZE UP.
 Look concerned, shocked.
+Itzpapalotl pushes Danny to give in to her Mythos: "Why won't my wings grow back?"
+- "What is sacrifice without loss?
+Have you lost anything?"
+- "I saw your wings.
+They were beautiful.
+You could fly past the sun.
+You just have to give in a little."
+- "It's not fair.
+You have the power to save lives, but you're just as greedy as the rest of them."
+- "I could eat you alive, and you wouldn't feel a thing."
 ## MONTAGE (DOWNTIME)
 Whenever your character has some downtime, choose one way to spend it:
 • Give **attention to one of your Logos (or extra) themes**.
 Tell everyone at the table how you do it and mark Attention on that theme.